hummingbot/hummingbot/documentation/docs/developers/connectors/index.md

 # Developing an Exchange Connector

+!!! warning
+    This document is inocmplete and a work in progress.

 Exchange connectors are modules that allow Hummingbot to connect to an exchange.
 Each exchange connector is comprised of the following components:

 Component | Function